milan-pavlovic-ai/COVID-19/README.md

 # COVID-19
-Visualization of COVID-19 confirmed and self-isolated cases by municipalities/cities in Serbia
+Visualization of COVID-19 confirmed and self-isolated cases by municipalities/cities in Serbia.

+Implementation of algorithm bar-chart-race with local and global viewpoints.

 ## Date, Region and Domain
-* April 24, 2020
+* May 4, 2020
 * Serbia
 * Health

 ## Research Questions
+1. Which are the top municipalities/cities in Serbia with the highest total COVID-19 confirmed cases?
-1. Which are the top municipalities/cities in Serbia with the highest COVID-19 confirmed cases overall and to population ratio?
+1. Which are the top municipalities/cities in Serbia with the highest COVID-19 confirmed cases to population ratio?
+1. Which are the top municipalities/cities in Serbia with the highest total COVID-19 self-isolated cases?
-1. Which are the top municipalities/cities in Serbia with the highest COVID-19 self-isolated cases overall and to population ratio?
+1. Which are the top municipalities/cities in Serbia with the highest COVID-19 self-isolated cases to population ratio?

 ## Data Sources
 * Population estimates by municipalities/cities 2018